Brett Hundley

-Brett Alan Hundley Jr. (born June 15, 1993) is an American football quarterback for the Vegas Vipers of the XFL.
-He played college football for the UCLA Bruins, where he was the school's career leader in both total offense and touchdown passes.
-He was drafted by the Green Bay Packers in the fifth round of the 2015 NFL Draft, and started nine games for them in 2017 following a collarbone injury to Aaron Rodgers.
+Brett Alan Hundley Jr. (born June 15, 1993) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the UCLA Bruins, where he finished as the school's career leader in both total offense and touchdown passes.
+He was selected by the Green Bay Packers in the fifth round of the 2015 NFL draft, and started nine games for them in 2017, following a collarbone injury to starter Aaron Rodgers.

-Early years and high school career
+Early life

 Hundley attended Chandler High School in Chandler, Arizona, where he played high school football for the Wolves football team.
 As a junior, he completed 107 of 170 passes for 1,517 yards with 16 touchdown passes and two interceptions.
 As a senior, he completed 139 of 225 passes for 2,348 yards with 20 touchdowns and two interceptions.
 Hundley's overall record as a starter in high school was 16–8.
 He was ranked as the second best dual-threat quarterback recruit in his class by Rivals.com.